 The centre of site is dominated by the remains of ancient houses which feature restored colonnades and exquisite mosaic floors (some of which are now in the museum).
 Further north, the city's agora (market place), with an area of 70,000 square metres, has recently been restored and opened to the public.

 The foundations of the royal palace are above the agora, and a low hill just north of the museum is known as the acropolis.
-In the northwest of the village is the ruin of the Thesmophorion (Θεσμοφορίων), the centre of the annual festival for the goddesses Demeter and Persephone.
+At the northeast edge of the village are the remains of the Thesmophorion (see photo below), the centre of the annual festival for the goddesses Demeter and Persephone.
 There are also a number of ancient Macedonian tombs around the site, although they are currently not open.

 The EO2 National Road between Thessaloniki and Edessa roughly follows the course of the Roman Via Egnatia which passed through Pella.
 It is thought that this road was the city's main street.
 Unfortunately, this also meant that the busy, modern road passed through the middle of the site, making life for archaaeologists difficult.
 Recently a new stretch of road has built, bypassing the site.
 The old road now ends at the entrance to the site.